CodeforNepal/wild-watch/README.md

 >
 >Welcome to Team Incognito's repository for the "Wild Watch" project.
 Our team has developed a model using YOLO-v5 for early animal detection to prevent human-wildlife conflicts.
 Getting Started

-- Clone the repository.
-- Install dependencies.
-- Train the model.
-- Evaluate its performance.
-- Run inference on new data.